Here’s a personal branding forecast sure to intrigue you in the coming years:

 To keep me from procrastinating, I make sure to interact with interesting people.
 There are lots of cool people on IM that I can talk to.
 In addition, Twitter and Facebook are great places to find people who share the same interests as me.

-Having a personal branding strategy for corporate leaders is one of the most powerful ways to build your business if you are not sure how, please read some of my other articles on my website.
+Having a thought leadership strategy for corporate leaders is one of the most powerful ways to build your business if you are not sure how, please read some of my other articles on my website.

-Preparing your personal brand for success involves interacting with important people in your industry who are doing interesting things to get started on your quest for thought-leadership status.
+Preparing your personal branding for success involves interacting with important people in your industry who are doing interesting things to get started on your quest for thought-leadership status.

 Once you have a target audience, like any brand, you’ll want to keep them engaged.
 That can be accomplished by including videos on blogs, webinars or useful educational information pieces.